-• Delaware Coastal Business Park (Georgetown, DE) - With 19 parcels spread over 175 acres the industrial park is an important component of the Delaware Coastal Airport's operations.
+• Sussex County Industrial Park (Georgetown, DE) - With 19 parcels spread over 175 acres the industrial park is an important component of the Delaware Coastal Airport's operations.
 In fact, the park's largest tenant is ALOFT AeroArchitects who performs maintenance on the Boeing 737.
 The park also houses Pats Aircraft, Eastern Shore Poultry Co.
 Inc., Hollingsead International, Delmarva Insulation, DMI, and other large businesses.
 In addition to quick access to Route 9, the park is also connected to the local railroad system.
+There is currently a five-acre parcel available.

-In March 2017, the County acquired the 74-acre King Farm site to expand the Delaware Coastal Business Park.
+In March 2017, the County acquired the 74 acre King Farm site to expand the Sussex County Industrial Park.
 The site will yield approximately 12 lots over 20 useable acres.

-Selbyville Industrial Park (Selbyville, DE) - At 35 acres, the 17-lot Selbyville Industrial Park is the smallest park in Sussex County.
+• Selbyville Industrial Park (Selbyville, DE) - At 35 acres, the 17-lot Selbyville Industrial Park is the smallest park in Sussex County.
 Its largest tenant is currently Avalanche Strategies, but the park is also home to Sigma Realty, Eastern Shore Porch and Patio, Delta Sales Corporation, Aero Safety, Chrome World Motorcycle Accessories, and Resorts Furnishings.
 There are no current vacancies or plans for expansion given that it borders the Delaware-Maryland state border, Route 113, and downtown Selbyville.